Uberspace/lab/source/guide_net-core.rst

 Installation
 ============

-For the setup of .NET Core follow the basic guid from `the Uberspace team`_.
+For the setup of .NET Core follow the basic guide from `the Uberspace team`_.

 Configuration
 =============